It’s hard to believe it has taken me this long to share this, as it is definitely my favorite and most frequently made recipe!

 And, the leftovers make for perfect on-the-go lunches!

 - First, preheat your oven to 400º.
-Then, line two baking sheets or large casserole dishes with parchment paper.
+Then, line 2 – 3 baking sheets or large casserole dishes with parchment paper.

 - Add the chopped vegetables to the baking sheets.
 It’s best to keep each type of vegetable separate as some may be done sooner than others.

-- Next, drizzle with olive oil, toss together with your hands, and then spread the vegetables out into single layers on the sheets.
+- Next, lightly drizzle or spray with olive oil, toss together with your hands, and then spread the vegetables out into single layers on the sheets.
 Sprinkle evenly with the salt and pepper.